-No. Tampa Electric does not object to continuing to furnish to the Commission the information it needs to review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe later, it is clearly in the best interests of the ratepayers and the company for this Commission to continue to treat certain of this information submitted as "Specified Confidential."
+Tampa Electric does not object to comtinuing 1 A. No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
+However, as I will describe is clearly in the best interests later, it ratepayers and the company for this Commission to continue treat certain of this information submitted "Specified Confidential."

-Q. What portion of the report should be confidential?
+What portion of the report should be confidential?

 The cost of water transportation of coal which is billed to the regulated company by an affiliated company should be treated as confidential.
-Tampa Electric formed a water transportation system for the transport of coal in the 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers.
-This system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as the affiliated companies are able to maintain their competitive edge.
-Through this transportation system Tampa Electric's affiliated companies are able to move coal by river barges from sources in Kentucky, Oklahoma and
+Tampa Electric formed a water transportation system for the transport of coal in the 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as affiliated companies are able to maintain their .. competitive edge.
+Through this transportation system Tampa Electric's affiliated companies are able to move coal by river barges from sources in Rentucky, Oklahoma

-Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
-These services are performed by TECO Transport and Trade companies: Mi bouth Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.
+Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of Off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
+These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.

-12 Q. Are Tampa Electric affiliates faced with competition?
+Q. Are Tampa Electric affiliates faced with competition?